diffblue/gitlab/doc/api/graphql/reference/index.md

 ### `ContactStateCounts`

-Represents the total number of contacts for the represented statuses.
+Represents the total number of contacts for the represented states.

 #### Fields